• Skip to primary navigation

 It’s one of the most popular places to visit in Vietnam and a UNESCO heritage site.

-However, I have to admit that while the cruise was a lot of fun and we spent a lot of time chatting to the other travelers on the boat, I didn’t find Halong Bay as impressive as I thought I would.
+However, I have to admit that while the cruise was a lot of fun and we spent a lot of time chatting with the other travelers on the boat, I didn’t find Ha long Bay as impressive as I thought I would.

 Perhaps my expectations were too high, or maybe I was spoilt because we had just visited El Nido in the Philippines, which to me is the ultimate tropical island paradise.

-We also were a bit unlucky with the weather, the first day of our cruise it was extremely foggy and we barely saw anything of the famous cliffs.
+We also were a bit unlucky with the weather.
+On the first day of our cruise, it was extremely foggy and we barely saw anything of the famous cliffs.

 Also, there were many other boats and a lot of trash floating in the water.